raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 Make sure that J4 (USB SLAVE BOOT ENABLE) is set to the 'EN' position.

-Use a Micro USB cable to connect the IO board to the host device.
+Use a micro USB cable to connect the IO board to the host device.

 Do not power up yet.

-### Building rpiboot on your host system (Cygin/Linux)
+### Building rpiboot on your host system (Cygwin/Linux)

 We will be using Git to get the rpiboot source code, so ensure Git is installed.
-In Cygwin, use the cygwin installer.
-On a Pi or other Debian-based Linux machine, use the following:
+In Cygwin, use the Cygwin installer.
+On a Pi or other Debian-based Linux machine, use the following command:

 ```bash
 sudo apt-get install git
 ```

-Git may produce an error if the date is not set correctly: on a Raspberry Pi, enter the following to correct this:
+Git may produce an error if the date is not set correctly.
+On a Raspberry Pi, enter the following to correct this:

 ```bash
 sudo date MMDDhhmm